Database Matching Under Noisy Synchronization Errors: Matching Capacity For Identical Repetition

 The rest of this section is on the proof of Theorem~\ref{thm:mainresultWm}.
 In Section~\ref{subsec:replicadetection}, we discuss our noisy replica detection algorithm which does not utilize the seeds and prove its asymptotic performance.
-In Section~\ref{subsec:seededdeletiondetection}, we introduce a deletion detection algorithm which uses seeds and derive a seed size sufficient for an asymptotic performance guarantee.
+In Section~\ref{subsec:seededdeletiondetection}, we introduce a deletion detection algorithm that uses seeds and derive a seed size sufficient for an asymptotic performance guarantee.
 Then, in Section~\ref{subsec:matchingschemeWm}, we combine these two algorithms and prove the achievability of Theorem~\ref{thm:mainresultWm} by proposing a typicality-based matching scheme for rows, which is performed once replicas and deletions are detected.
 In Section~\ref{subsec:converseWm}, we prove the converse part of Theorem~\ref{thm:mainresultWm}.
-Finally, in Section~\ref{subsec:noiselessWm}, we focus on the special case of no noise on the repeated entries and provide a single repetition (replica and deletion) detection algorithm which does not require any seeds.
+Finally, in Section~\ref{subsec:noiselessWm}, we focus on the special case of no noise on the repeated entries and provide a single repetition (replica and deletion) detection algorithm that does not require any seeds.

 Note that when the two databases are independent, Theorem~\ref{thm:mainresultWm} states that the matching capacity becomes zero, hence our results trivially hold.
 As a result, throughout this section, we assume that the two databases are not independent.
-Furthermore, our achievability result assumes $\alpha =0 $ and its proof holds for any $\alpha\ge0$.